dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 This job reads find 56 CTS lines, but only keeps 36 of them where both the BASER and FMEAN columns are at least 0.05.

-**Q. Stat-Analysis - How do I use “-by” flag to stratify results?**
+**Q. Stat-Analysis - How do I use the “-by” flag to stratify results?**

 A.
-Adding "-by FCST_VAR" is agreat way to how to associate a single value, of say RMSE, with each of the forecast variables (UGRD,VGRD and WIND).
+Adding "-by FCST_VAR" is a great way to associate a single value, of say RMSE, with each of the forecast variables (UGRD,VGRD and WIND).

 Run the following job on the output from Grid-Stat generated when the